-Our consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles, or "U.S. GAAP".
-Preparation of the financial statements requires our management to make judgments, estimates and assumptions that impact the reported amount of net sales and expenses, assets and liabilities and the disclosure of contingent assets and liabilities.
+Our consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles, or U.S. GAAP.
+Preparation of the financial statements requires our management to make judgments, estimates and assumptions that impact the reported amount of revenue and operating and other expenses, assets and liabilities and the disclosure of contingent assets and liabilities.
 We consider an accounting judgment, estimate or assumption to be critical when (1) the estimate or assumption is complex in nature or requires a high degree of judgment and (2) the use of different judgments, estimates and assumptions could have a material impact on our consolidated financial statements.
-Our significant accounting policies are described in Note 2 to our audited consolidated financial statements included elsewhere in this prospectus.
-Our critical accounting policies are described below.
+Our significant accounting policies are described in Note 2 - Summary of Significant Accounting Policies to our consolidated financial statements included elsewhere in this prospectus.